-The Navy calls their enlisted jobs "ratings."
-Similar ratings are placed into various "communities."
-For example, ratings that are administrative in nature, are placed in the Administration Community.
-Ratings that deal with aircraft are placed in the Aviation Community.
-The Navy Ratings are what other services call Military Occupational Specialties (MOS).
+Similar ratings are placed into groups known as communities.
+For example, ratings that are administrative in nature are placed in the Administration Community, and ratings that deal with aircraft are placed in the Aviation Community.

 Here's an overview of the Navy job communities and some of the ratings contained within each.